- In Ontario, the legal age for possessing and purchasing cannabis is 19 years or older.

 The OCS provides safe, responsible access to recreational cannabis for adults 19 and older.
 We are an online retailer and the only wholesaler of legal recreational cannabis in Ontario.
 Cannabis products can be purchased at a number of privately-owned Authorized Cannabis Stores across the province.
-To find an Authorized Cannabis Store near you, click here.
+Use the OCS store locator to find an Authorized Cannabis Store near you.

 Legal medical cannabis purchases must be made through Health Canada licensed sellers.
 The OCS cannot give medical advice or fill medical prescriptions.
 Talk to your doctor for details about the medical use of cannabis.

-On OCS.ca, you can buy dried cannabis, cannabis seeds, cannabis oil, extracts, edibles, and topicals.
+On OCS.ca, you can buy dried cannabis, pre-rolls, vapes, concentrates, cannabis seeds, cannabis oil, extracts, edibles, beverages and topicals.

 Federal legislation defines a maximum public possession limit of up to 30 grams of dried legal cannabis at any time or its equivalency.
 As a result, OCS.ca limits any one transaction to a maximum of 30 grams of dried cannabis or its equivalent in other forms.
 This is easy to track as you shop online: The total number of grams you’ve accumulated is displayed as you put items in your bag.